kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## Theatre
 - The Autry (LA) - Lighting Board operator for two shows
-- Barnsdall Theatre (LA) - Lighting Designer for a show
+- Barnsdall Theatre (LA) - Lighting Designer for a show.
+Tippi Hedren starred in this show, and Melanie Griffith attended our opening show.
 - Trinidad Theatre Workshop (Trinidad); I did archival work for them as they were moving into a new space.
 - Central Bank Theatre (in Trinidad); I was an assistant lighting designer
 - Queen's Hall (in Trinidad); think the Maljo show
 - Naparima Bowl (Trinidad); did a bunch of shows as an assistant lighting designer and trained there.
 Also acted in some plays in high school there.
 Got a scholarship to do a theatre tech workshop there once as well (month long session).
-- Arielle Tepper Summer Play Festival (New York City; 16 plays worked as a lighting tech intern)
+- Arielle Tepper Summer Play Festival (New York City; 16 plays worked as a lighting tech intern).
+The late Heath Ledger came to one of the shows, among many celebrities.
+It was a strange summer.
-- Film Centre Building (worked in a lighting shop in NYC for a month as an intern, and replaced fixtures for an off-broadway show called Forgotten on Broadway.
+- Film Centre Building (worked in a lighting shop in NYC for a month as an intern, and replaced fixtures for an off-broadway show called Forgotten on Broadway.)
+Apparently also home to many recording studios, so lots of musicians.
+Weird summer.
 - Worked as a lighting tech for the Fringe Festival in NYC (same summer as the Film Centre/SPF gig).
+Our show had a mime!

 ## Art (Sculpture, Painting, Drawing, Digital, 3D Modelling, CAD, beginnings of programming...)
 - I worked on putting together hundreds of fluorescent lamps over Thanksgiving break for my friend's fine art lighting installation (LA)